La Cible

-La Cible (The Target) is a televised game show presented on France 2.
+La Cible (The Target) was a game show aired on France 2.
 Its host from 2003 to 2006 was Olivier Minne; he was succeeded by Marie-Ange Nardi.
 The series continued until 2007.
 In Canada, it is broadcast on TV5.
 In Canada, the TVA network broadcast a similar programme called Le Cercle.

+It was an adaptation of the American format Face Off.

 The game

 Twelve contestants (usually six men and six women) play each day for a place in the final round by answering questions about general culture.
 In the final round the one surviving contestant tries to provide correct answers to 21 questions in six categories.
-The prize (called le cœur de la cible or "bullseye") is a minimum of 2000 €, supplemented by 500 € each time a finalist fails to win it.
+The prize (called le cœur de la cible or "bullseye") is a minimum of €2000, supplemented by €500 each time a finalist fails to win it.

 Frequent special programs feature two-person teams of contestants (for example, husband-and-wife teams).

 First and second rounds (Les premier et second tours)

 The first and second rounds eliminate six contestants.
 Arranged in a circle around a camera which swivels through 360°, six contestants (men in the first round, women in the second) must reply to questions which have several answers – that is, they must name members of a category (for example, "Name a film featuring Jean Gabin").

 The camera turns to a randomly selected contestant, who must reply within about five seconds.
 If the contestant replies correctly, he or she remains in the game and another contestant is tested; a contestant is eliminated if he or she gives an incorrect answer, does not reply, or repeats an answer previously given.
 Once three contestants are eliminated the round is over.